saul-salazar-dotcom/devinstall.com/docs/index.md

 ## 📝 Customization

-You can use environment variables to extend the functionality:
+You can use environment variables to install whatever you want

 ```sh
 export PACKAGES="docker"